• microlearning.fun

 Measure as you go to ensure the correct length.
 Patterns often have guidance, but personal preference matters too.

-Tip: Try the piece on as you knit, if possible.20.
-Adjusting for Fit
+Tip: Try the piece on as you knit, if possible.

 Adjusting for fit is essential to achieving a piece you love.
 Don’t hesitate to make modifications.

-Tip: Keep notes during the process for future reference.21.
-Dealing with Pooling
+Tip: Keep notes during the process for future reference.

 Pooling occurs when yarn color behaves unpredictably.
 Change your knitting technique or stitch count to alleviate it.